kumahq/kuma-gui/src/app/application/components/app-view/README.md

 ```

 This is different to specifying no breadcrumb property at all, specifying no
-property all will just not append a new breadcrumb to the current set.
+property at all will just not append a new breadcrumb to the current set.

 ```vue
 <AppView>